-If Achilles gets one of the most concentrated laughs in the movie, then Djali gets more laugh spend out through the movie.
+If Achilles gets one of the most concentrated laughs in the movie, then Djali gets more laughs spread out through the movie.
 Djali is a mascot type of character for the film like other cute animal Disney side-kicks.
 The up side is that Djali was not created for the film but came out the source material.

 Djali also aids Esmeralda in her old beggar disguise.
-This enable her to go undetective by Frollo and the stupid guards he employs.
+This enables her to go undetected by Frollo and the stupid guards .

-So what makes Djali a great chacater?
+So what makes Djali a great character?
 Djali provides levity without hindering the movie (like Achilles).
 Djali reacts to things in the movie and does not inject the movie with randomness to try to make a joke like the Gargoyles.
-This is starting to remind me of the south park episode “Cartoon Wars”.
-But it’s true the Gargoyles have the same type of humor as “Family Guy”.

-Djali started off in the Dinsey movie as a minor character but do to the animation done on Djali by Ron Husband (Commentary, got love them) the executives demanded more Djali and Djali got double the screen time.
+Djali started off in the Disney movie as a minor character but do to the animation done by Ron Husband (Commentary, got love them) the executives demanded more Djali and so the screen time was double.

 Djali is called a “him” throughout the movie and Hugo has a thing for Djali (Hugo being gay is a sensitive issue with Disney).
 My guess is this is a case of male pronoun default.
 Djali’s sex mattered in the book because Hugo(the author) wanted to communicate that Djali is Esmeralda’s double, so Djali is a female goat.
 In the Disney’s version, it doesn’t really matter so the default male pronouns are used.
 (Remember this movie came out in 1996)

 Next time – a little bit more on Achilles and Djali (there is something more alike about these two)

 Even his earring is animated with such character!